 Carbohydrates are one of the primary sources of energy for chickens.
 Grains, such as corn and wheat, are abundant in carbohydrates and are commonly included in chicken feeds.
 In addition to carbohydrates, fats also serve as an important source of energy.
 Fats provide a concentrated form of energy and aid in the absorption of fat-soluble vitamins.

-See also How many calories burned doing household chores
+See also How many calories are in a serving of carrots

 Proteins, although primarily known for their role in muscle development, also contribute to energy production in chickens.
 When needed, proteins can be broken down into amino acids and converted into energy through various metabolic processes.